 John has been an executive staff member at Baylor University for 15 plus years serving as a Senior Academic Consultant.
 He recently took on additional responsibilites related to directing the OTLS team.
 His expertise is providing system administration for enterprise academic systems including Baylor’s learning management systems and web-conferencing systems.
 His technical skills include system administration, managing cloud applications, load balancing, performance monitoring, and hardware scaling.
 His interests include new media tools and communication, leadership, and discovering new resources to fill academic technology needs.
 John was honored to receive the Outstanding Staff Award from Baylor in 2015.

 Karen Savage has been an executive staff member at Baylor University for 20 years.
 As a programmer analyst, she has a wide skillset including web development, database administration, systems administration and programming in several languages.
-Karen helps maintain several critical library systems and websites including the Electronic Resources Directory and the BearCat webpages.
+Karen helps maintain several critical library systems and websites including the Electronic Resources Directory, the OneSearch webpages, and the Springshare suite.
+Contact Karen for questions or access to LibGuides, LibAnswers, and LibInsight.
 She received a Masters of Science in Information Systems from Baylor University's Hankammer School of Business in 2006.
 Her interests include community theatre and the fiber arts.

 Outside of academia, John enjoys spending time with his family, going to church, visiting Disney World and Universal Studios, fishing, and is an avid video gamer.
 He also enjoys watching mixed martial arts, San Antonio Spurs basketball games, the Dallas Cowboys, and Baylor and UT Longhorns football games.